sbrl/Pepperminty-Wiki/docs/04-Getting-Started.md

 - Fill in all other fields as your needs require.

 Finally, press the "Create Wiki!" button to finish the first run wizard, and now use your wiki as normal.

+### FAQ

+#### I get a "peppermint.json.compromised" exists on disk error
+The error message may look like this:

+> Error: peppermint.json.compromised exists on disk, so it's likely you need to block access to 'peppermint.json' from the internet.
+If you've done this already, please delete peppermint.json.compromised and reload this page.
+>
+> If you've done this check manually, please set the disable_peppermint_access_check setting to false.
+>
+> This check was done as part of the first run wizard.

+....try restarting the container.
+The container is designed to block access to `peppermint.json` automatically.

+If you do encounter this bug, please do get in touch so we can track it down  and fix it.

+#### I get an "Error: Failed to decode the settings file!
+Does it contain a syntax error?" message
+Check the permissions on your `peppermint.json`.
+It should be owned by UID 10801 and GID 10801.
+It should also be a file containing some JSON, and not a directory.